golden-hu/resume/resume_en.md

  * Skills used: iOS SDK, Objective-C, Instruments, TestFlight, Git Flow
  * Role overview: Lead to architect build important UI components for
  * QQMusic iOS App.
 Take charge to refactor heritage code.
  * Interesting challenges: Reduce the app size from 100M+ to 50M.
-As the app serve millions of users, we collect data and advices directly from users to improve App functions.
-BLABLABLA...
+In the mean time, I lead to refactor main UI component code.
+I also design a cross-platform skin changing UI component for the system, combining javascript and Objective-C techniques.
+As the app serve millions of users, we constantly collect feedback directly from users to improve App functions.

 ### Klook Travel Technology Limited (klook.com)